kikeelectronico/Homeware/API/README.md

 <img src="https://github.com/kikeelectronico/homeware/raw/master/images/B2C4.png"/>
 </kbd>

-5. Go to `Develop` from the top manu and select `Invocation` in the left side menu.
+5. Go to `Develop` from the top menu and select `Invocation` in the left side menu.

 6. Write `Home` as Display Name and click `Save`.